VisIVOLab/ViaLacteaVisualAnalytics/docs/architecture-note.md

 - no backend
 - no remote rendering
 - no remote job execution
-- no general async/job framework beyond the current moment-map and image-layer use cases
+- no general async/job framework beyond the current moment-map, image-layer, and cube-open use cases
 - no generic service interfaces
 - no large widget rewrite
 - no full decomposition of `vtkWindowCube`